-Fig. 2.
-Overview of CYCLOPS Architecture: The content server and swarm monitor reside in the cloud in distinct virtual machines, with off-cloud bandwidth used for data feed (to the swarm) and control feed (from the swarm).
+Figure 2: Overview of CYCLOPS Architecture: The content server and swarm monitor reside in the CDN in distinct virtual machines, with bandwidth used for data feed (to the swarm) and control feed (from the swarm).

-efficiency of the distribution process, solved using approaches based on traffic locality, are complementary to our solution, and previous work on this topic, e.g., [9], [10], can be incorporated seamlessly.
+For practical reasons, we present our system and conduct our experiments focusing on a single content server, used to deliver a single content (file) to a set of clients.
+Problems related to concurrent swarms are orthogonal to our approach, and the solutions proposed in the literature, e.g., [20], can be integrated independently.
+Similarly, issues related to the efficiency of the distribution process, solved using approaches based on traffic locality, are complementary to our solution, and previous work on this topic, e.g., [8, 9], can be incorporated seamlessly.

-CYCLOPS was conceived and implemented as a cloud service that can be deployed on existing cloud platforms.
-Specifically, we focused on the Amazon Web Services (AWS) environment, and produced an Amazon Machine Image (AMI) that supports both the content server and the swarm monitor functionalities.6
+CYCLOPS was conceived and implemented as a service that can be deployed on any content delivery platform.
+As an illustrative example, in this work we focused on a "cloud-based" service: we used the Amazon Elastic Compute Cloud (EC2) environment, and produced an Amazon Machine Image (AMI) that supports both the content server and the swarm monitor functionalities.